BluSmart: History

 On 15 April 2025, the Securities and Exchange Board of India (SEBI) barred the company's promoters, Anmol Singh Jaggi and Puneet Singh Jaggi, from holding directorships in the group's listed company Gensol Engineering Limited and from accessing public markets.
 SEBI's investigation revealed that funds from Gensol's term loans worth ₹977 crore raised from IREDA and Power Finance between 2021 and 2024–intended primarily for leasing 6,400 EVs to BluSmart–had been diverted and misappropriated by the Jaggi brothers.
 According to SEBI, only ₹567 crore was used for purchase of 4,704 EVs, while funds of at least ₹400 crore were either unaccounted for or siphoned off by the promoters.
 SEBI also flagged various personal expenditures made using the diverted funds, including the purchase of a luxury flat.
 SEBI's order came weeks after BluSmart defaulted on bond payments, and Anmol Singh Jaggi emailed BluSmart employees regarding the non-payment of salaries citing financial constraints.

 On 17 April 2025, BluSmart suspended all ride bookings and extended the refund window for user wallet balances from 6 days to 90 days.
+The company is now essentially defunct.

 Business model

-BluSmart functions on an asset-light business model.
-Cars are procured on a monthly lease from companies like EESL.
-The company's mobile application can be used to purchase rides that are similar to Uber, Ola Cabs and Lyft.
-The company uses all-electric cars with their branding on it.
+BluSmart functioned on an asset-light business model.
+Cars were procured on a monthly lease from companies like EESL.
+The company's app was used to purchase rides, similarly to Uber, Ola Cabs and Lyft.
+The company used all-electric cars with their branding on it.

 Services

-BluSmart operates in parts of- Delhi NCR, Bangalore, Mumbai, and Dubai Users can book a cab using the Android or iOS Mobile App.
-In June 2020, BluSmart also introduced imulti-hour rentals.
+BluSmart operated in parts of Delhi NCR, Bangalore, Mumbai, and Dubai.
+Users could book a cab using the Android or iOS app.
+In June 2020, BluSmart introduced multi-hour rentals.

-In April 2021, BluSmart initiated a COVID-19 vaccination drive for its drivers, whose vaccination status is visible on the BluSmart mobile app.
+In April 2021, BluSmart initiated a COVID-19 vaccination drive for its drivers, whose vaccination status was visible on the BluSmart mobile app.

 BluSmart also launched EV intercity rides from Delhi NCR to Chandigarh, Jaipur.

 Challenges in growth

-Unlike its competitors, BluSmart's expansion faces several hindrances.
-Because BluSmart operates on a hub-to-hub model, the lack of charging infrastructure in India and range anxiety of EVs poses serious hurdles to the company's growth.
-Because their cars are not driver-owned assets, high maintenance costs might further complicate its scaling-up process.
+Unlike its competitors, BluSmart's expansion faced several hindrances.
+Because BluSmart operated on a hub-to-hub model, the lack of charging infrastructure in India and range anxiety of EVs posed serious hurdles to the company's growth.
+Because their cars were not driver-owned assets, high maintenance costs were thought to further complicate its scaling-up process.